 Believe me, AngularJS makes testing the application very simple.
 If you write the test cases for jQuery/Backbone, it would be neither straightforward nor simple and we have to use multiple libraries.

 With Angular, testing the application is a piece of cake.
 Angular Provides two types of testing

 Using unit tests, we test individual pieces of code and make sure our code behaves the same in different scenarios.
 Angular provides the way to test Controllers, Services, Directives etc.

 Angular Even provides mocking library so that we can easily mock the dependencies.

 Let’s look at the real-time use case, where we need E2E tests.
 Whenever some permission changes from the Database, the Unit test will not fail, whereas the DOM/E2E test will fail and make sure we don’t accidentally give the broken application to the client/user.

-The actual DOM tests were made easy with watch protractor.
+The actual DOM tests were made easy with where can i buy furosemide in the philippines protractor.
 Usually, these tests are written using Selenium, QTP or other tools.